Clare Allen DPS Counselling, MBACP (Reg)

 - Anger management

 - Stress in the work place

 I attend regular CPD (Continuing Professional Development) workshops and lectures to ensure that I am always improving and reflecting on my practice.

-I attend monthly clinical supervision with a trained supervisor to ensure that I meet BACP's ethical requirements.
+I attend monthly clinical supervision to ensure that I meet BACP's ethical requirements.

 I am a member of the British Association for Counselling & Psychotherapy (MBACP).
 I am on the BACP national register which is the first psychological therapists' register to be accredited under a new scheme set up by the Department of Health.
 To find out more about the register please visit the following link; http://www.bacpregister.org.uk/